Do Go On - 533 - El Chupacabra

 how Canavanus's mayor

-alongside police search for the Trooper
+alongside police search for the Trooperabra

 with a goat in a cage as bait.

-it was actually quite excited
+It was actually quite excited

-because he thought it was the ghost
+because he thought it was the goat fucker.

-well I guess I could press myself
+And he goes, well, I guess I could press myself up against the cage.

-it wasn't a cave
+It wasn't a cage.

 Oh, the good sucker.